Baskoekkoek1/gallery-client/README.md

-# Gallery - Become an artcollector without ever spending any monney
+# Gallery - Where you can become an art collector, without ever spending a dime.

 ## What is this app about?